eeditiones/jinks-templates/README.md

 }
 ```

-This allows you to build complex layouts by combining multiple modular template components.

 ### How context maps are merged

 As the template inheritance examples may demonstrate, the library often has to merge different source maps into a single context map.
 This works as follows:

 * properties with an __atomic value__ will overwrite earlier properties with the same key
 * __maps__ will be processed recursively by merging the properties of each incoming into the outgoing map
-    * if you would instead like to entirely replace a map, add a property `$replace` with value `true`
+    * if you would instead like to entirely replace a map, add a property `$replace` with value `true` into the map
 * __arrays__ are merged by appending the values of each incoming array with duplicates removed.
 Duplicates are determined as follows:
   * if the array contains atomic values only, they are compared using the `distinct-values` XPath function
   * if the values are maps and each map has an `id` property, they will be deduplicated using the value of this property.